camgiles/StockOptimization/README.md

 Clone this repository and run the mpt.py script: python mpt.py

+Edit to Fit Your Portfolio:
+You may change the list of stocks on line 8 to fit your portfolio.
+Simply edit the list and fill in the names of your stocks.

 View Results:
 The script will display the optimized portfolio weights and visualize the efficient frontier.